devfake/flox/README.md

 * Run `npm install` or `yarn` in your `/client` folder.
 * Make sure you have installed `webpack` globally.
 * Run `npm run dev` or  `npm run build`.

+### Contribution

+Like this project?
+Want to contribute?
+Awesome!
+Feel free to open some pull requests or just open an issue.
+See [Projects](https://github.com/devfake/flox/projects/1) for the current roadmap.

+### Changelog

+Detailed changes for each release are documented in the [release notes](https://github.com/devfake/flox/releases).

+### License

+Flox is published under the MIT license.
+See LICENSE for more information.